 The park is a great place for birds.
 Over 60 different bird species can be seen in a year and 46 species have been recorded as breeding.
-A list of birds that have been recorded over the last century has been compiled by Ian Bennell, whose is the Friends of Cassiobury Park Bird Recorder.
+A list of birds that have been recorded (Bird Record for CP & WWood) over the last century has been compiled by Ian Bennell.
 Ian is a Herts Bird Club committee member and regular bird watcher in Cassiobury Park.
 He keeps a blog about his latest sightings which can be found at ianbennellsbirdingblog.blogspot.com.

 Female Mandarin Duck near the main lock in January and still there on 5 Feb 12.

 Parakeets in the park.
 We are all now getting acquainted with Ring-knecked (Rose-ringed) Parakeets in the park – startlingly attractive new birds which may or may not be threatening our native species.
 At the AGM in 2011 we heard a very informative talk on the parakeets by Hannah Peck, who was carrying out research on the invasive ecology of the Ring-necked Parakeet in the UK.
 She updated us with the latest knowledge of this extraordinarily successful species.